-We as a society seldom pay attention to little details that make things work.
+We, as a society, seldom pay attention to little details that make things work.
 We do not think about what makes the water run in our kitchen sink and how elevators go up and down in the buildings where we live or work.
-We focus on what we consciously do like pressing a press button in the elevator to get to the floor that we need.
-Still, if these things did not exist this would totally change our lives.
-The water would not run in our kitchens and we would climb up and down the stairs on the 24th floor because the elevator won’t go.
+We focus on what we consciously do, like pressing a press button in the elevator to get to the floor that we need.
+Still, if these things did not exist, this would totally change our lives.
+The water would not run in our kitchens, and we would climb up and down the stairs on the 24th floor because the elevator won’t go.

 The same is true for the business.
 C-level management does not often think of how their tasks are being fulfilled, whether the tools are appropriate, and the pay is encouraging.
-They are mainly focused on the performance itself, and on the general results.
+They are mainly focused on the performance itself and on the general results.

-Do C-managers ask themselves how well their own work and communication on their level is organized, whether the processes are always effective?
+Do C-managers ask themselves how well their own work and communication on their level is organized, and whether the processes are always effective?

 Of course, they do.

 Public authority bodies also work with the documents and records.
 They collect, for example, statistical data regarding citizens on a big scale for decision-making.
-And it is of great importance to have a true picture of the situation as well as to share this information with the right colleagues and in a timely manner.
+And it is of great importance to have a true picture of the situation as well as to share this information with the right colleagues promptly.
 Of course, decisions can be different, but the initial incoming information should be absolutely unbiased and explicit.
 It is interesting to note that not long before the BLM movement appeared in the USA, the Canadian government significantly raised the hourly pay rate to unprofessional workers.
 Canadians made research and held a massive campaign proclaiming that it was just the right thing to do.

 The systems that store and organize files have an unnoticeable but big impact on companies and organizations.

-What are Records Management Systems?
+What Are Records Management Systems?

 In these systems, companies, authority bodies, and individuals can keep and organize all types of data files that they consider important.